kantale/BME_17/project.md

 # with the default values of the rest parameters, except of P which is 100.000
 ```

-Overall these tasks can help up understand how the various parameters of the spreading pattern of the virus affect the pressure in a healthcare system.
+Overall these tasks can help us understand how the various parameters of the spreading pattern of the virus affect the pressure in a healthcare system.

 **Implementation Note 1**.
 Your program should perform a *simulation* of the pandemic.
 Namely, it should create initially `P` inhabitants and randomly infect `I` of them.
 After that it should go through an iteration over all days until the pandemic is over.
 Every iteration (or else, every day), random `N` people go to visit other people.
 So in your program, for each day, you should update the status of every inhabitant if needed (i.e from `healthy` to `infected`, or from `infected` to `immune`) and calculate the total number of infected.